Key takeaways

 Most importantly, while they are learning, they have ample opportunity to practice repetition and make mistakes in a realistic environment without safety risks.

 VR warehouse training can be very successful when it comes to improving efficiency metrics.
 It can help workers practice proper packing quickly in a safe, low-stakes environment.
-Truck loading is another area where warehouse logistics teams can create cost savings when package handlers are properly trained in lifting techniques, situational awareness, and how to maximize space when loading a truck.
+Truck loading/unloading is another area where warehouse logistics teams can create cost savings when package handlers are properly trained in lifting techniques, situational awareness, and how to maximize space when loading a truck.

-Reducing time to proficiency
+Customer case study: Reducing time to proficiency

 One major retail grocery chain implemented Immersive Learning in VR in their distribution centers.
 They saw a boost in productivity in the very first week of onboarding new hires with Immersive Learning, and cut the time to proficiency for new hires by nearly 50%.

-Enhanced safety
+02. Enhanced workplace safety

 VR is specifically excellent for hazard identification because it can track the head movement of learners wearing headsets to identify when they’re looking in the wrong place during a training module.
 VR can also give employees valuable experience with how to handle unsafe situations before they or coworkers’ actual lives are on the line.